kholia/OSX-KVM/README.md

   This has been enough for me so far.

+  Note: You may need to [enable the `rc.local` functionality manually on modern Ubuntu versions](https://linuxmedium.com/how-to-enable-etc-rc-local-with-systemd-on-ubuntu-20-04/).

 * To get sound on your virtual Mac, see the "Virtual Sound Device" in [notes](notes.md).

 * To passthrough GPUs and other devices, see [these notes](notes.md).

 * Need a different resolution?
 Check out the [notes](notes.md) included in this repository.

+* To generate your own SMBIOS, use [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS)

 ### Is This Legal?